-First of all, congratulations on the arrival of your precious bundle of joy.
-We know that parenting is an incredible journey filled with ups and downs, and if you've just learned that your newborn has hearing loss, you might be feeling a mix of emotions right now.
-Take a deep breath, because we're here to help you navigate this new chapter with confidence and love.
-While the challenges may seem daunting, the triumphs achieved along the way make the journey all the more meaningful.
+First of all, congratulations on the arrival of your precious baby!
+Being a parent is an amazing journey with its ups and downs, and if you've just found out that your newborn has hearing loss, you might be feeling a mix of emotions.
+But don't worry, we're here to help you navigate this new chapter with confidence and love.
+While the challenges may seem overwhelming, the successes along the way will make the journey even more meaningful.

 First Steps: Diagnosis and Emotions